rqlite/rqlite/README.md

 On restart it will rejoin the cluster and apply any changes to the local sqlite database that took place while it was down.
 Depending on the number of changes in the Raft log, restarts may take a little while.

 ## Data API
 rqlite exposes an HTTP API allowing the database to be modified such that the changes are replicated.
 Queries are also executed using the HTTP API, though the SQLite database could be queried directly.
-Modifications go through the Raft log, ensuring only changes committed by a quorum of Raft servers are actually executed against the SQLite database.
+Modifications go through the Raft log, ensuring only changes committed by a quorum of rqlite nodes are actually executed against the SQLite database.
 Queries do not go through the Raft log, however, since they do not change the state of the database, and therefore do not need to be captured in the log.

 All responses from rqlite are in the form of JSON.

 ### Writing Data
 To write data successfully to the database, you must create at least 1 table.
-To do this, perform a HTTP POST, with a CREATE TABLE SQL command encapsulated in a JSON array, in the body of the request.
+To do this, perform a HTTP POST, with a `CREATE TABLE` SQL command encapsulated in a JSON array, in the body of the request.
 For example:

     curl -L -XPOST localhost:4001/db?pretty -H "Content-Type: application/json"  -d '[
         "CREATE TABLE foo (id integer not null primary key, name text)" ]'

 where `curl` is the [well known command-line tool](http://curl.haxx.se/).
-Passing `-L` to `curl` ensures the command will follow any redirect (HTTP status code 307) to the leader, if the node running on port 4001 is not the leader.
 It is *very important* to set the `Content-Type` header as shown.

 To insert an entry into the database, execute a second SQL command: